friends-of-freeswitch/switchio/docs/cmdline.rst

       --help                          Show this message and exit.

-The `SLAVES` argument can be one or more IP's or hostnames for each configured FreeSWITCH :term:`slave` used to originate traffic.
+The `SLAVES` argument can be one or more IP's or hostnames for each configured FreeSWITCH process used to originate traffic.
 The `proxy` option is required and must be the IP address or hostname of the device you are testing.
 All slaves will direct traffic to the specified proxy.